SrivastavaMayank105/acronis/README.md

 ## How to run this project
 - run go run cmd/main.go : this will run it on localhost at port 8081
 - run the go run client_main.go : to run the client function.
 I have added the example of those client function in it.
+- The ttl for a message is 1 min that is message will get remove from map after 1 min.